Rishi Sunak says 'no law' could fix cost-of-living as Ian Blackford says he should deliver emergency budget or resign

 "For months people have been crying out for support, but month after month a distracted Downing Street has failed to lift a finger to help.

-Mr Johnson insisted he supported what Rishi Sunak was doing, and listed off measures such as Universal Credit and support for the cost of energy.
+Mr Johnson insisted he supported what Mr Sunak was doing, and listed off measures such as Universal Credit and support for the cost of energy.

-He said: “I support the Chancellor’s work in lifting the living wage by a record amount, by making sure people on Universal Credit pay £1,000 less in tax, by putting another £22 billion into supporting people with the cost of living, £9.1 billion already to help people with the cost of energy.
+He said: “I support the Chancellor’s work in lifting the living wage by a record amount, by making sure people on Universal Credit pay £1,000 less in tax, by putting another £22bn into supporting people with the cost of living, £9.1bn already to help people with the cost of energy.

 “And above all I support what he has done to deliver a strong economic foundation which makes all that possible.”